PyladiesHoChiMinh/getStarted/guides/how_to_use_git.md

 Monorepo is a "philoshophy" to manage code by one main branch a several other child branches.

-Take an example, a main branch is called "master".
+Take an example, a main branch is called `master`.
 Following that, there are many child branches such as `branch_1`, `branch_2`.
 Whenever a child branch is updated, it will be needed to be updated by the main branch.

 #### Why do we care about `github` and `monorepo`?